IBMStreams/sample.edge-app-control/README.md

 * The sample program is written in SPL, so an elementary understanding of SPL might help understanding the sample better.
 See SPL reference below.

-## Prerequisite information needed and steps to perform
+## Prerequisite steps to perform

-* You will need the following information prior to starting this sample exercise:
+* You will need to gather the following information prior to starting this sample exercise:
     - IBM Cloud Pak for Data information
         - **_web client URL_**: This is the URL used to access the IBM Cloud Pak for Data environment in your browser.
 It should be of the form: https://HOST:PORT (e.g., https://123.45.67.89:12345).
         - **_credentials_**
         : These are the credentials (username and password) used to log in to the IBM Cloud Pak for Data environment in your browser.
         - **_version_**: You can find the version number in the About section after logging in to the IBM Cloud Pak for Data environment in your browser.

-    - credentials (root password) for Edge nodes
+    - C:redentials (root password) for Edge nodes

     - If using EAM
         - API key for EAM access